Innovative Foundations Class Teaches Professional Development to First-Year Students

 July 30, 2020

 The Foundations of Professional Practice course was developed as a way for students to grow their professional identities- that is, who they will be as a practicing lawyer.
-“Lewis & Clark Law School does a wonderful job of teaching students and preparing them for their careers, and we are always looking for ways to improve, especially as law practice evolves,” stated Professor Sandy Patrick, who developed and designed this course.
+“Lewis & Clark Law School does a wonderful job of teaching students and preparing them for their careers, and we are always looking for ways to improve, especially as law practice evolves,” Professor Sandy Patrick said.

 “As both our faculty and students identified areas of growth, a course seemed like the most logical way to provide professional development in a variety of areas: professional identity and values; job-seeking skills; study skills, time management, and exam preparation; and cultural competence,” Patrick continued.